Date of Issue: June 17, 2024

 Schools are an ideal place for mental health promotion, the prevention of mental health issues, and the early identification of mental health concerns through school-based intervention services.
 Schools provide students with the knowledge and skills to be aware of, care for, and advocate for their own mental health and well-being.

-Mental health and addictions services and supports need to adhere to trauma-informed practices, that are culturally responsive, and respect students as complex individuals and providing appropriate supports for their diverse needs.
+Mental health and addictions services and supports should adhere to trauma-informed practices, that are culturally responsive and respect students as individuals with diverse needs and experiences.

 Context